Updated: 8 November 2019

 The NSW Government is covering the cost of transporting donated fodder when transport providers are acting in conjunction with community groups and taking fodder from within NSW to drought-affected properties.
 One hundred percent of the costs will be covered up to a maximum of $5 per km and up to 1500 km.
 For more information, contact the Rural Assistance Authority on 1800 678 593.

-The NSW Government’s transport subsidy can be applied to the cost of transporting fodder, water to a property for stock or domestic use, stock to and from agistment, and stock to sale or slaughter.
-For applications received from 1 July 2019 the subsidy also includes transporting of farm chemicals, fertiliser and seed to farms.
+The NSW Government’s transport subsidy can be applied to the cost of transporting fodder, water to a property for stock or household (domestic) use, stock to and from agistment, and stock to sale or slaughter.
+For applications received from 1 July 2019 the subsidy has expanded to include transporting of farm chemicals, fertiliser and seed to farms.

 The NSW Government will subsidise up to 50% of eligible costs for an approved course or activity, with a maximum reimbursement of $5,000 per farmer and $9,000 per farm business.
 Visit the Rural Assistance Authority or call 1800 678 593.